Cabals: Magic & Battle Cards: Gameplay

-Gameplay takes place between two players – either against an AI opponent in single player, or another person in online multiplayer.
+Gameplay takes place between two players – either against an AI (Artificial Intelligence) opponent in single-player, or another person in online multiplayer.
 Matches are played on a random game board, with each player using their own pre-constructed deck of cards.
 A typical game board will have two stronghold locations, several resource locations, and in some cases additional deployment locations.
 The objective of the game is to win either by capturing your opponent's stronghold, or collecting 60 Domination points (the game's internal scoring mechanic for controlling locations).
 Each player has a special Hero unit with a once-per-game ability and plays their turn by commanding unit cards and casting action cards.

 Players must manage their resources to play cards.
 Each card has a base cost and a loyalty cost – a base cost is the minimum that a card will cost the player (in resources) and the loyalty cost is a bonus that is reduced if other cards from the same suit are already in play.

 Units (cards that can be placed on the board) can only be placed on a deployment location controlled by that player.
 Most unit cards have a single move per turn – and some units have special abilities that can usually only be cast once per turn.
 This creates a game play mechanic for the player where they must carefully manage not only the cards in their hand, but also the movement of their units on the game board while defending against the movements of their opponent.

 Actions (cards that can be played directly from the hand) usually indicate a target, or sometimes have a global effect that affects all cards on the board.

 Combat takes place when two units try to occupy the same position on the game board.
 A unit has a power number that determines how much damage it can deal and absorb.
 When a unit receives more damage than its power number, it is destroyed.
 Some units are given special abilities that modify their power.